 We multiply a sponsors impact by re-lending a group member’s loan repayments, helping more and more communities to begin their journey out of poverty.

 The Deki Story

-Vashti Seth founded the charity in 2009 after being inspired to change the life of a Tibetan refugee called Deki Dolkha.
+In 2009, Vashti Seth founded Deki, after she was inspired to change just one girl’s life – a Tibetan refugee named Deki Dolkha.

 By investing in Deki you will support an entrepreneur to work their own way out of poverty.

 Working closely with our field partner, IADES, we have created a 12 week training programme which includes courses on inventory management, customer relations, product promotion and the dangers of selling on credit.